rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 > * The search itself and its optimizations (last one being to convert it into JSON)
 > * The possibility to test more accurately doc code blocks "compile_fail,
 >   should_panic, allow_fail"
+> * Doc tests can now be put into their own files.
 >
 > — Guillaume Gomez ([rustdoc])